Family Things to do in Dublin

 Like any major European city, Dublin has plenty to occupy families of any size or age group.
 It’s a unique city, with a long, rich history and an eye to innovation.

 Dublin family activities combine the best things about Ireland – a sense of community, a love for nature and the outdoors, a passion for sport and activity, and some creative and innovative ideas.

-From amphibious vehicle tours to world-class water parks to interactive creative activities and beyond, the only real dilemma for visiting families is deciding what to do next.
+From walking tours to world-class water parks to interactive creative activities and beyond, the only real dilemma for visiting families is deciding what to do next.